UnexpectedGoat/note-taker-express/README.md

 The note taker is an application which enables users to write, save and delete notes.

 Deployed app: https://jennyunchan-notetaker.herokuapp.com/
+(works on localhost:3000 when connected via node but doesn't seem to work when deployed on heroku)

 Homework criteria: